tinkerbell/actions/CONTRIBUTING.md

 Bugs are problems in code, in the functionality of an application or in its UI design; you can submit them through [Issues](https://github.com/tinkerbell/tink/issues).

 ## Code Style Guides

-#### Protobuf

-Please ensure protobuf related files are generated along with _any_ change to a protobuf file.
-CI will enforce this, but its best to commit the generated files along with the protobuf changes in the same commit.
-Handling of protobuf deps and generating the go files are both handled by the [protoc.sh](./protos/protoc.sh) script.
-Both go & protoc are required by protoc.sh, these are both installed and used if using nix-shell.